All guides

 How much stool is needed exactly?

-About 1 to 2 grams is sufficient, the equivalent of a small teaspoon.
+About 1 to 2 grams is enough, the equivalent of a small teaspoon.
 An insufficient quantity can compromise the analysis, but a large amount is not necessary.
 When in doubt, our team can give you the exact quantity when you request the test.

 My pet defecated but I forgot to prepare the container: what should I do?